Bicycles and In-Line Skates/Skateboards

 - Shirts and shoes are required in all Dining Service locations.

 - All customers bus their own dishes in the Evelyn Young Dining Room.

 - Theft of food items, silverware, glasses, dishes, etc., from any Dining Service location is not allowed.
-Violators will be referred to the College Security Office and will face disciplinary action.
+Violators will be referred to the Campus Safety Office and will face disciplinary action.

 - Throwing items in any Dining Service location is not permitted.